LytixChain/lytix/README.md

 ------------------------

-Mining is over - Proof of Stake is the current means of procuring LYTX
+Proof of Stake is the current means of procuring LYTX

 5,000 LYTX for Masternodes

+50,000 LYTX for Tier 1 Maxnode
+75,000 LYTX for Tier 2 Maxnode
+100,000 LYTX for Tier 3 Maxnode

 100,000 Proof of Work burn in until PoS - completed

 50% reward to PoW/PoS 50% reward to Masternodes
-This will change to 60% Masternodes and 40% Stakers i nthe next release
+This will change to 60% Masternodes and 40% Stakers in the next release

 30 LYTX reward until 100000 - 15 PoS / 15 Masternodes
 - 100 until 110000